 Persistent bad behaviour or behaviour deemed to be of a more serious nature, such as bullying will also result in:

-- Referral to Team leader;

-- Referral to Deputy Head;

-- Referral to Headteacher.
+- Referral to Deputy Head; - Referral to Headteacher.

-Parents will be involved as and when the class teacher/Head Teacher deems appropriate and an individual behaviour record book may be set up at any time.
+Parents will be involved as and when the class Deputy/Head Teacher deems appropriate and an individual behaviour record book may be set up at any time.

 Further action could include: